Floydfish/jamming/README.md

 1. Setting up the directory structure and CSS presets.
 2. Creating JavaScript file and exclusive CSS for each component.
 3. Passing the state of search results.
-4. Passing the state of the custom playlist
+4. Passing the state of the custom playlist.
+5. Adding a song from the search results track list to the user's custom playlist.